-For now, we suggest changing your Wi-Fi password to non-complex characters without symbols such as asterisks (*) and then update the same in the Alexa app.
+For now, we suggest changing your Wi-Fi password to non-complex characters without symbols such as asterisks (*) and then updating the same in the Alexa app.

 Astonishingly, using an old Alexa app could also be your culprit for Wi-Fi connection disruptions.
-Updating the app will squash all the Wi-Fi bugs.
+Updating the app should squash all the Wi-Fi bugs.
 Therefore, try that as well.

 All’s Well That Ends Well

-What's the fun of using a smart speaker like Echo if it fails to deliver?
+What’s the fun of using a smart speaker if your Echo Dot won’t connect to Wi-Fi?
 Sadly, one cannot explicitly be sure about the issue faced while setting it up or after the setup.
-Here's hoping that one of the solutions mentioned above did the trick for you.
+Here’s hoping that one of the solutions mentioned above did the trick for you.